dmorilha/netlify/posts/carnival-2026.rst

 .. class:: lead

-  Now that Christmas is almost over I can help but wait for Carnival, which next year will happen from February's 16th to 18th.
+  Now that Christmas is almost over I can't help but wait for Carnival, which next year will happen from February's 16th to 18th.